Smooth Bump Functions

 We now prove that on a smooth manifold, partitions of unity exist subordinate to any open cover whatsoever.

-This is the technical climax of the chapter, and it is where two strands of the series converge: the bump functions
+This is the technical climax of this page, and it is where two strands of the series converge.
+The bump functions

-just constructed supply the local pieces, while the paracompactness of manifolds — proved earlier as a consequence of
+just constructed supply the local pieces.
+The paracompactness of manifolds, proved earlier as a consequence of

-second-countability and local compactness — supplies the combinatorial control that makes the pieces fit together into
+second-countability and local compactness, supplies the combinatorial control that makes the pieces fit together

 Theorem: Existence of Partitions of Unity